Who is this for?

-- If you're already in a team where you're mixing languages or have third party consumers that you have no control of, you're better off with making a GraphQL-API which is language-agnostic.
+- If you already work in a team where languages are mixed or have third-party consumers over whom you have no control, you should create a language-agnostic GraphQL-API.

-If you are already have a custom GraphQL-server for your project you may not want to use tRPC.
-GraphQL is amazing; it's great to be able to make a flexible API where each consumer can pick just the data needed for it.
+If you already have a custom GraphQL-server for your project, you may not want to use tRPC.
+GraphQL is amazing; it's great to be able to make a flexible API where each consumer can pick just the data they need.

 The thing is, GraphQL isn't that easy to get right - ACL is needed to be solved on a per-type basis, complexity analysis, and performance are all non-trivial things.